wireapp/wire-server/src/understand/federation/architecture.rst

 Caching
 ~~~~~~~

-After retrieving the SRV record for a given domain, it caches the `backend
+After retrieving the SRV record for a given domain, the backend caches the
-domain <--> infra domain` mapping for the duration indicated in the TTL field of
+`backend domain <--> infra domain` mapping for the duration indicated in the TTL
-the record.
+field of the record.

 .. _authorization: